foreach()

-foreach() is the most popular loop in PHP.
+foreach() is the most popular type of loop.

 Part of the block execution may be skipped by using the continue keyword.